What is PROGRAF?

 fluid around your heart

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of PROGRAF.
 For more information, ask your healthcare provider or pharmacist.
-Call your healthcare provider for medical advice about side effects.
+Call your doctor for medical advice about side effects.

 General information about the safe and effective use of PROGRAF.